 Choosing the right foreign language course after 12th

-Globalization has played a vital role in the development of international business, and adding foreign language skills is a great-value add on your C.V.
+Globalization has played a vital role in the development of international business, and adding foreign language skills is a great value add on your C.V.
 There has been a remarkable increase in applications for foreign language courses in the past decade.
 The foreign language courses in India can broadly be classified into two major categories.

-(A) Full-time university level degree courses.
+(A) Full-time degree courses at University

 There’s no better way to learn a foreign language than by taking admission in any Full-time foreign language course in College or University.
 This type of language enables you to focus intensively on your language academic work without any form of interruptions.